strarsis/eyeglass-inline-urlescape/README.md

 SVG files / background image
 -----------------------------
-The [eyeglass-inline-svg](https://github.com/strarsis/eyeglass-inline-svg) module provides helpers to directly inline SVG files, you may want to use it instead.
+The [eyeglass-inline-svg](https://github.com/strarsis/eyeglass-inline-svg) module provides helpers to directly inline SVG files, you may want to use it instead, this module is used internally by it.
 <br>
 <br>
 <br>